MichaelCorban/Markov-The-Composer/README.md

 # MarkovTheComposer
-# Final project for Boston College Randomness and Computation course
+Final project for Boston College Randomness and Computation course.
+Creates series of chords using Markov chains